tinygrad/tinygrad/docs/quickstart.md

 ### Environment Variables

 There exist a bunch of environment variables that control the runtime behavior of tinygrad.
-Some of the commons ones are `DEBUG` and the different backend enablement variables.
+Some of the common ones are `DEBUG` and the different backend enablement variables.

 You can find a full list and their descriptions in [env_vars.md](/docs/env_vars.md).